aasimghaffar/aasimghaffar/README.md

 ## Hi, I'm Aasim 👋

-Senior full-stack developer in UK — 9+ years, 100+ production projects for clients across the UK, US, and Europe.
+Senior full-stack developer in the UK — 9+ years, 100+ production projects for clients across the UK, US, and Europe.

 **What I build:** Laravel backends & REST APIs · WordPress plugins (1,000+